neural-tools/rwkit/README.md

 # rwkit

-`rwkit` is a Python package that simplifies reading and writing various file formats, including text, json, yaml, and docx.
+`rwkit` is a Python package that simplifies reading and writing various file formats, including text, json, jsonl and yaml.
 It supports transparent handling of compression, and allows for processing large files in chunks.

 ## Features

--   Easy-to-use functions for reading and writing text, json, yaml, and docx files.
+-   Easy-to-use functions for reading and writing text, json, jsonl and yaml files.
 -   Transparent compression support: bz2, gzip, tar, tar.bz2, tar.gz, tar.xz, xz, zip, zstd.
 -   Generator functions for processing large files in chunks.